Tallahassee State College: Public Safety

 for the training center.
 The property grew to include 1,500 acres.

 Training for firefighters and EMTs was proposed, but none of the involved agencies wanted it to be under a law enforcement group.
 TCC partnered with Tallahassee Fire Department to establish the Tallahassee Fire Academy in 2007.
 Governor Jeb Bush stated that he wanted to consolidate law enforcement training for the state agencies.
 Murdaugh listened and began planning and researching to make it happen.

-The Florida Public Safety Institute (FPSI) was created in 2009 as the umbrella organization for the Pat Thomas Law Enforcement Academy.
-A new FPSI conference center opened in 2009.
-Under Murdaugh's direction, the Academy grew to become one of the largest and most highly regarded public safety institutes in the nation, second only to Federal Law Enforcement Training Centers at Glynco, Georgia.
-All the state agencies have their law enforcement training at the FPSI Conference Center near Tallahassee.
-As of 2020, 10% of TSCs graduates are from the FPSI.